bodinaren/sudoku-solver/README.md

 * Naked singles
 * Hidden singles
 * Naked subsets
+* Hidden subsets
 * Candidates

 ## Credits
 I'd like to extend a thank you to http://hodoku.sourceforge.net/ for their detailed examples on these solving techniques.
-Their examples are used throughout the testsuite.
+Their examples are used a lot throughout the testsuite. http://www.sudokuwiki.org/ is also featured in the tests.